yasminwww/ym222bs.github.io/_posts/2017-11-11-static-site.markdown

 This was a bit confusing may I say, if I would have a strong idea of how things should look from the beginning then I probably would create the website from scratch, instead of using Jekyll..
-But once I understood the time saving-aspect of creating with Jekyll i get the idea why its popular.
+But once I understood the time saving-aspect of creating with Jekyll i get the idea why it's popular.

 Jekyll has a lot of themes and layouts and features that are ready to use and is written in scss/html/css.
 Check it out [jekyll-docs]: https://jekyllrb.com/docs/home